bay3s/auto-dr/readme.md

 *Intro*
 - The main hypothesis that motivates ADR is that training on a maximally diverse distribution over environments leads to transfer via emergent meta-learning.
-- More concretely, if the model has some form of memory then it can learn to adjust its behavior during deployment to imrpove operformance on the current environment.
+- More concretely, if the model has some form of memory then it can learn to adjust its behavior during deployment to improve performance on the current environment.
-- It is hypothesized that this happens if the training distribution is so large that the model cannot memorize a special pyrpose solution per environment as a result of its finite capacity.
+- It is hypothesized that this happens if the training distribution is so large that the model cannot memorize a special purpose solution per environment as a result of its finite capacity.
 - ADR is a first step in this direction of unbounded environmental complexity; it automates and gradially expands the randomization ranges that parameterize a distribution over environments.

 *Overview*